MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 **The following hotkeys are always disabled in WebView2.**

-A * denotes thes key is technically not disabled, but the feature it accesses is disabled or doesn't apply to WebView.
+A * denotes the key is technically not disabled, but the feature it accesses is disabled or doesn't apply to WebView.

 *   Ctrl-D: Add to Favorites
 *   Ctrl-Shift-D: Add All Tabs to Favorites